 Harold Braswell Challenge Scholarship

 Dr. Harold Braswell graduated from the College of Medicine in 1955.
 He attended his 35-year reunion in 1990 and enjoyed his alumni weekend so much that he designated the Arkansas Caduceus Club, the College of Medicine alumni organization, as beneficiary of a new insurance policy.
 Upon his death in 1992, part of his gift was used to endow a scholarship for medical students.
 The scholarship is awarded annually to a student on the basis of academics, character and financial need.
-The inaugural scholarship was presented in 1995 to Michael Wells of Hensley.
+The inaugural scholarship was presented in 1995.

 Dr. King David Brown Scholarship